domainsofapp/domainsofapp.github.io/_posts/2018-01-04-notable-books.md

 Cosmopolis by Don DeLillo
 Devil in the White City by by Erik Larson
 Factory Girls: From Village to City in a Changing China by Leslie T. Chang
+Heart of Darkness by Novella by Joseph Conrad
 House of Leaves by Mark Z. Danielewski
 Kitchen Confidential: Adventures in the Culinary Underbelly by Anthony Bourdain
 Let the Right One In by John Ajvide Lindqvist
 One Flew Over the Cookoo's Nest by Ken Kesey
+Pedagogy of the Oppressed by Paulo Freire
 Reconstructing Earth by Braden R. Allenby
 Rework by Jason Fried and David Heinemeier Hansson
 Rhinoceros by Eugène Ionesco